 JSON

-To update an email column with JSON, you can send the email address in the email key and display text in the text key.
-Check out this mutation in action in our Postman library or follow along with these code samples!
+To update an email column with JSON, you should send the email address in the email key and display text in the text key.
+Both keys are required.

 Pro tip